Suvidriel/VRoidHairMerger/README.md

 At the time of making this application VRoid did not contain functionality to add hair presets to existing hair.

 VRoidHairMerger takes source hair preset and adds it to the destination preset.
-This allows ease addition of ready made hair assets to existing characters.
+This allows easy addition of hair assets like ears, hair accessories etc to existing characters.

 ## Usage